-You can file Form 8379 with your joint tax return or amended joint tax return (Form 1040X).
-Or you can file it afterwards by itself.
+You can file Form 8379 with your joint tax return or amended joint tax return (Form 1040X), or you can file it afterwards by itself.
+File Form 8379 with Form 1040X only if you are amending your original return to claim a joint refund.